-With NCache’s feature of Class Versioning Compatibility for same platforms, you can use the class versioning feature by configuring them through administrative cache tools and providing mapping for attributes with target class.
-See Registering Classes for Portable Data Sharing in NCache Administrator's Guide.
+With NCache’s feature of Class Versioning Compatibility for the same platforms, you can use the class versioning feature by configuring them through administrative cache tools and providing mapping for attributes with the target class.
+See Registering Classes for Portable Data Sharing.

 |Class Attributes Mapping|

 |ProductV2 Class (C#)||ProductV1 Class (C#)|